 You have invested in the best possible CRM system to generate leads, follow up on them, eventually close the sale and help them move in.
 You have invested in a different top notch medication management system and that helps you pass meds on time and stay compliant.
-You also have yet another charting and risk management system that helps you document on the residents and manage your risk.
+You also have yet another Assisted Living charting and Assisted Living risk management system that helps you document on the residents and manage your risk.
 And you may have even more systems for billing, maintenance, accounting etc, each of them serving a critical function to your organization.

 The challenge you face daily is in keeping the data consistent across all your systems, and making sure they work together.
 Some of them may be capable of interfacing with others and that will help streamline your operations to some extent.
 But I have yet to see a single organization where all of them work in harmony.